-To find out more about the Millhouse School Curriculum click the following link Whole School Curriculum map 2016.
+To find out more about the Millhouse School Curriculum: whole school curriculum map autumn 2022.

 The Foundation Stage consists of three prime areas: